u1i/apigeek.net/openai/stephenhawking.md

 # A Conversation with Stephen Hawking

+**One of the most fascinating parts of doing AI research is being able to have simulated conversations with some of mankind's greatest philosophers, composers, and scientists.
+I've experimented with bringing Johann Sebastian Bach to life and also tried my luck with Plato.
+Here, I am sitting down with Stephen Hawking, the theoretical physicist and cosmologist, at a cafe in Cambridge,England in the autumn of 2015.
+The famous author is, obviously, not real – but the conversation we're having is just as unpredictable and feels incredibly natural.**

 **Uli:** Professor Hawking, let me start by saying what a great honour it is to meet with you!

 **Stephen:** It's a pleasure – but call me Stephen.